snazzyandy/Modelling-and-EDA/CHDS Analysis/README.md

 # What factors impact school shooting outcomes?
 Testing data from https://www.chds.us/ssdb/data-map/ to look at what factors impact school shooting outcomes.

-Bit morbid...but might lead to some interesting convos
+Bit morbid...but might lead to some interesting insights!

 ## Key Findings